The 8 Biggest Mistakes Live Streamers Make (Update)

 You’ll do yourself a disservice by sticking to one streaming platform, such as Instagram or YouTube.
 Doing so limits your reach to whatever audience already uses the site (unless you market yourself really well on additional channels).
 There are people out there who prefer not to have specific social media accounts and you’ll miss out on their potential viewership by not meeting them where they’re at.

 Does this mean you have to put on the same events or have the same conversations on each platform over and over again?
 Not at all.
 With the right streaming solution, it’s possible to simulcast to sites like YouTube Live and Facebook Live, enabling you to host your stream once and distribute it across multiple platforms at the same time.
-Wowza video, for example, allows you to set stream targets and double your audience by reaching viewers that prefer one platform over another.
+Wowza’s SaaS platform allows you to set stream targets and double your audience by reaching viewers that prefer one platform over another.

 Wait — what are stream targets, transcoding, and latency?
-If these terms confuse you, it’s time to brush up on your technical knowledge because one of the biggest mistakes live streamers make is not understanding exactly what they’re doing.
+If these terms confuse you, it’s time to brush up on your technical knowledge because one of the biggest mistakes live streamers make is not understanding the tech that underlies their content.
 Creating engaging content is only part of your job; the other is providing your audience with an experience that’s, well, watchable.
 Friction due to technical issues encourages viewers to bounce.
-You don’t want to be known as the streamer who can never start on time due to technical difficulties, so make sure you know the difference between things like HLS vs. WebRTC and how to make a stream actually work.
+You don’t want to be known as the streamer who can never start on time due to technical difficulties or whose streams fail due to buffering and lag, so make sure you know the difference between things like HLS vs. WebRTC and how to make a stream actually work.

 Or at least, work with someone who knows what they’re doing.
 Fortunately, streaming solutions make this part easy.
 If the platform itself doesn’t walk you through it, customer support will, and some even offer support during live events so everything happens according to plan.